SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 49. Define transfer Characteristics

-The graph of output voltage against input voltage is called transfer
+The graph of output voltage against input voltage is

 characteristics of Schmitt trigger.